 Prior to his arrival at Motlow, Steinburg served as an assistant coach and recruiting coordinator at the University of California-Davis.
 Given the task to assist head coach, Gary Stewart in the Aggie’s transition from NCAA Division II to I reclassification, Steinburg responded by helping sign arguably the best recruiting classes in the Big West Conference during his tenure.
 In addition to his recruiting efforts, Steinburg played an instrumental role in skill development, scouting, marketing and public relations of the Aggie basketball program.

-From 2001-2003 Steinburg served as top assistant at Bellarmine University.
+From 2001-2003 Steinburg served as top assistant at Bellarmine University in Louisville, Ky.
 He assisted in all areas of the Knight’s program including recruiting, on floor instruction, scouting, and academic development.

 Steinburg spent 2000-2001 coaching at the University of Idaho under one of the game’s great teachers, C. David Farrar.
 His appointment distinguished him among the youngest Division I full-time assistant coaches in the country at age 25.
 Prior to his stint at Idaho, Steinburg served two seasons as assistant coach and recruiting coordinator at Motlow.
 His back-to-back recruiting classes helped put Motlow in the national top-25 in the National Junior College Athletic Association for two straight seasons; a feat that has not been accomplished until the Bucks’ recent pre-season ranking of #12 by the Sporting News magazine.
 He began his coaching career as both a student and graduate-assistant coach under Farrar and former North Carolina Tar Heel, Randy Wiel at Middle Tennessee State University in Murfreesboro, Tenn.

-Having played more minutes than anyone in Kent State history, DeAndre Haynes ('06) has now joined his alma-mater on the sideline.
-Haynes begins his first season as an assistant coach in 2012-13.
+Having played more minutes than anyone in Kent State history, DeAndre Haynes ('06) has now enters his third season as part of head coach Rob Senderoff’s staff after returning to the sideline at his alma-mater as an assistant coach prior to the 2012-13 season.

 "This is a tremendous opportunity and I want to thank Coach Senderoff and the entire Kent State Administration for the chance to carry the proud winning tradition of the program forward," said Haynes.

 Haynes was the first player in Kent State history named the Mid-American Conference Player of the Year when he earned the honor in 2006.
-An Honorable Mention All-American that year as well, he lead the Golden Flashes to the Mid-American Conference Regular Season and Tournament titles and a berth in the NCAA Tournament.
+An Honorable Mention All-American that year as well, he lead the Golden Flashes to the MAC regular season and tournament titles and a berth in the NCAA Tournament.

-The 6-2 native of Detroit was a four-year starter at point guard totaling 89 wins and four post season appearances during his time at Kent State.
-He currently ranks 11th in school history with 1,259 career points, while his 114 career starts are second all-time.
+The 6-2 native of Detroit was a four-year starter at point guard, totaling 89 wins and four postseason appearances during his time at Kent State.
+He currently ranks 12th in school history with 1,259 career points, while his 114 career starts are second all-time.

 Director of Basketball Operations

-A fixture of the Kent State program for the past seven-years, former Golden Flash Mike McKee ('10) begins his second season as Director of Basketball Operations in 2012-13.
+A fixture of the Kent State program for the past eight years, former Golden Flash Mike McKee ('10) begins his third season as Director of Basketball Operations in 2013-14.

 A four-year letterwinner and member of three Mid-American Conference championship teams (2006, 2008, 2010) as a student-athlete, McKee has been associated with the Kent State program since the 2005-06 season.

-“Mike has been a valuable part of our program for the past seven years and I am very gratified that he is here to help carry our winning tradition forward,” said Senderoff.
+“Mike has been a valuable part of our program for the past eight years and I am very gratified that he is here to help carry our winning tradition forward,” said head coach Rob Senderoff.
 “Having been both a student-athlete and now part of the staff, he is well familiar with what it takes to succeed at Kent State and I think he will continue to be a vital part of our program in the future.”

-The Plum Borough, Pa. product was a member of the Chi Alpha Sigma National College Athlete Honor Society and is a two time graduate of Kent State earning his undergraduate degree in education in December of 2009 and his master’s in sports and recreation management in May of 2011.
+The Plum, Pa. product was a member of the Chi Alpha Sigma National College Athlete Honor Society and was an Academic All-MAC honorable mention selection in 2009.
+McKee is a two-time graduate of Kent State University, earning his undergraduate degree in education in December of 2009 and his master’s in sports and recreation management in May of 2011.